-For the purposes of this document, chain replication self-management is the ability for the N nodes in an N-length chain replication chain to manage the chain's metadata without requiring an external party to perform these management tasks.
+For the purposes of this document, chain replication selfmanagement is the ability for the N nodes in an N-length chain replication chain to manage the chain's metadata without requiring an external party to perform these management tasks.
 Chain metadata state and state management tasks include:

-- Preserving stable knowledge of chain membership (i.e. all nodes in the chain, regardless of operational status).
-We expect that a systems administrator will make all "permanent" decisions about chain membership. - Using passive and/or active techniques to track operational state/status, e.g., up, down, restarting, full data sync in progress, partial data sync in progress, etc. - Choosing the run-time replica ordering/state of the chain, based on current member status and past operational history.
-All chain state transitions must be done safely and without data loss or corruption. - When a new node is added to the chain administratively or old node is restarted, adding the node to the chain safely and perform any data synchronization/repair required to bring the node's data into full synchronization with the other nodes.
+- Preserving data integrity of all metadata and data stored within the chain.
+Data loss is not an option. - Preserving stable knowledge of chain membership (i.e. all nodes in the chain, regardless of operational status).
+A systems administrator is expected to make "permanent" decisions about chain membership. - Using passive and/or active techniques to track operational state/status, e.g., up, down, restarting, full data sync, partial data sync, etc. - Choosing the run-time replica ordering/state of the chain, based on current member status and past operational history.
+All chain state transitions must be done safely and without data loss or corruption. - As a new node is added to the chain administratively or old node is restarted, adding the node to the chain safely and perform any data synchronization/repair required to bring the node's data into full synchronization with the other nodes.